Coolcord/Level-Headed/README.md

  A: At this point, no. If you want to use these, you can try to generate a game with Level-Headed first and then applying the patch, but I can't guarentee that it'll work.

- Q: What's the plan for the next update?
+ Q: What's going to be in the next update?

+ A: You can see what changes are going to be implemented by looking at the [changelog](https://github.com/Coolcord/Level-Headed/blob/master/Changelog.txt).

+ Q: What are you trying to work towards?

- A: There are two major goals that I'm hoping to work towards.
+ A: There are two major goals that I'm hoping to accomplish.
 The first is a pattern database for the "SMB1_Compliance" generator.
 This should make it significantly easier to create new patterns and also allow users to create their own.
 The second goal is to add support for another game that isn't a Nintendo property.
 Maybe Supertux?
 For now, I'm thinking about releasing smaller updates more